ericbigpanda/docs.bigpanda.io/_integrations/ansible.md

 <!-- section-separator -->

-#### Notify BigPanda when a deployment starts
+#### Notify BigPanda When a Deployment Starts
-Use the bigpanda module in your playbook to send a notification at the start of a deployment:
+Add one of the following options into your playbook to send a notification at the start of a deployment.

+**Note:** You must replace `component` and `version` with the correct values for your deployment.

 ##### Option 1: Simple (Unregistered Event)

     - name: Start BigPanda deployment
       local_action: bigpanda token=$TOKEN component={{app_name}} version={{app_version}} hosts={{ansible_hostname}} state=started

-**Note:** Don't forget to replace `component` and `version` with the right arguments.

 ##### Option 2: Advanced (Registered Event)
 You can register the event to use the deployment information on later tasks.
 This can be useful if you have a common finish task that is used by multiple deployment start tasks.